gohugoio/hugoDocs/content/en/getting-started/installing.md

 If you are on macOS and using [Homebrew][brew], you can install Hugo with the following one-liner:

-{{< code file="install-with-homebrew.sh" >}}
+{{< code file="install-extended-with-homebrew.sh" >}}
 brew install hugo
 {{< /code >}}

+This installs the "extended" Sass/SCSS version.
 For more detailed explanations, read the installation guides that follow for installing on macOS and Windows.

 ### MacPorts (macOS)